USNS Worthy

-The USNS Worthy (T-AGOS-14) was a modified Stalwart-class ocean surveillance ship operated by the United States Navy.
+The USNS Worthy (T-AGOS-14) is a modified Stalwart-class ocean surveillance ship that was previously operated by the United States Navy.
+Since 1995 it has been operated by the United States Army.

 Design

 The Stalwart-class ocean surveillance ships were succeeded by the longer Victorious-class ocean surveillance ships.
 Worthy had an overall length of 224 ft and a length of 203 ft 6 in at its waterline.
 It had a beam of 43 ft and a draft of 15 ft.
 The surveillance ship had a displacement of 1600 t at light load and 2301 t at full load.
 It was powered by a diesel-electric system of four Caterpillar D-398 diesel-powered generators and two General Electric 550 PS electric motors.
 This produced a total of 3200 PS that drove two shafts.
 It had a gross register tonnage of 1,584 and a deadweight tonnage of 786.

 The Stalwart-class ocean surveillance ships had maximum speeds of 11 kn.
 They were built to be fitted with the Surveillance Towed Array Sensor System (SURTASS) system.
 The ship had an endurance of thirty days.
 It had a range of 3000 mi and a speed of 11 kn.
 Its complement was between thirty-two and forty-seven.
 Its hull design was similar to that of the s.